Valeriy Ivashchenko

-Valeriy Volodymyrovych Ivashchenko (Валерій Володимирович Іващенко) (born on 30 July 1956 in Zaporizhia) was the Deputy Minister of Defense of Ukraine in 2007–2009, and as the Acting Minister from 2009 to 2010.
+Valeriy Volodymyrovych Ivashchenko (Валерій Володимирович Іващенко; born 30 July 1956) is a former Ukrainian government official, who served as the Deputy Minister of Defense of Ukraine in 2007–2009, and as the Acting Minister from 2009 to 2010.
+He previously served in the Soviet and Russian armed forces.

-Biography and personal life
+Soviet and Russian military service

-In 1978, Ivashchenko graduated from the Military Engineering Academy named after Mozhaiskogo.
-His service began at the Baikonur Cosmodrome.
+In 1978, Ivashchenko graduated from the Military Engineering Academy named after Mozhaiskogo (later known as A.F.
+Mozhaysky Military-Space Academy) in Saint Petersburg.
+His military officer service began at the Baikonur Cosmodrome.

 From 1978 to 1993, he served in military engineering and command positions in the Baikonur and Plesetsk Cosmodromes.
-In 1993, he graduated from the Dzerzhinsky Military Academy.
-From 1993 to 1995, Ivashchenko served in the positions at the headquarters of the Ministry of Defense of Ukraine arms.
+In 1993, he graduated from the Dzerzhinsky Military Academy (later known as Peter the Great Military Academy of the Strategic Missile Forces).
+From 1993 to 1995, Ivashchenko served in positions at the Ukrainian MOD Armament Headquarters.

+Ukrainian Ministry of Defence

 From 1995 to 1996, he was the Head of the Center of Administrative Management Group's strategic nuclear forces of the Ministry of Defense of Ukraine.
 From 1996 to 2000, he worked in the Office of Military Mobilization work and law enforcement agencies of the Cabinet of Ministers of Ukraine.

 From 2000 to 2001, State Expert management of foreign national security aspects of the National Security and Defense Council of Ukraine.
 From 2001 to 2003, he served as head of the department of the State Committee on the Military-Industrial Complex of Ukraine.

 From 2003 to 2005, he was Head of the Department of Defence and Industry Policy Secretariat of the Cabinet of Ministers of Ukraine.
 In 2005, he was the Deputy Head of the Department of Industrial Policy of the Cabinet of Ministers of Ukraine.

 From 2005 to 2007, Ivashchenko was the Deputy Head of Service Security and Defense Policy as well as the Head of the Defence Office of the President of Ukraine.

 From October 2007 to June 2009, he was Ukraine's Deputy Minister of Defence.
 Following the resignation of Yekhanurov, orders from the Cabinet of Ministers of Ukraine was appointed by the First Deputy Minister of Defence of Ukraine in March 2010, and subsequently served as Minister of Defense of Ukraine.

+Later career

 From November 2012 to November 2019, he lived in Copenhagen, Denmark, and worked at the Royal Danish Defense Academy.

 From August 2020 to September 2021 he was the First Deputy Minister of Strategic Industries of Ukraine.